Vortexdude/config_server/Readme.md

-# Create asnible user via  the following command
+# Create Users with ansible
+You only need to run the below command and it will automaticallly create the users with given name

 ### Run this script via the following command